Welcome to today's edition of the Rush 24-7 podcast.

 That's who the Democrat Party stands with, and they want more and more of you to join them as losers.

-We're the Democrats, be the worst you can be.
+Be the worst you can be.

-Find out how low You can go.
+Find out how low you can go.

 Find out how dark gloom really is.